streathamchess/streathamchess.github.io/calendar/index.md

-Below is our calendar for the 2024/25 season, last updated 2/9/24.
+Below is our calendar for the 2024/25 season.
+Croydon League fixtures and club nights to follow.
+Last updated 2/9/24.

 You can view upcoming events in Week, Month or Agenda view.
 Just click on an event to call up further information.